-Please note, if your academic mentor and career mentor are the same person, you can upload one CV to cover both sections d & e

-Upload academic letter of support
+Please note, if your academic mentor and career mentor are the same person, you can upload one CV to cover both Sections c & d iv.
+Academic letter of support

-In this section you are required to upload the letter of support of your academic mentor, completed using the letter of support template.
+In this section you are required to upload the letter of support of your academic mentor, completed using the Letter of Support template.
+This template is available to download from this section of the online application, or from the call website.

 To upload the letter of support click 'Attach', locate the file to be attached, then click 'Attach'.
-This must be in pdf format, and should be no more than 1 A4 page in length.
+This must be in pdf format, and should be no more than one A4 page in length.

-Please note, if your academic mentor and career mentor are the same person, you can upload one overall letter of support covering both aspects detailed in Sections d & e d) Career Mentorship track record for research and mentorship.
-If the mentor is a senior academic within a HRB-approved host institution in the Republic of Ireland, they may also fulfil the role of academic mentor for this grant.
+Please note, if your academic mentor and career mentor are the same person, you can upload one overall letter of support covering both aspects detailed in Sections c & d.

+d) Career Mentorship